 In 2011, Supervisor Phil Serna convened the Blue Ribbon Commission on Disproportionate African American Child Deaths.
 Alarmed that in Sacramento County African American children die at very disproportional rates compared to other children, the Commission was an effort to activate the Sacramento community and engage resources to do something about it.

-The Steering Committee is funded by the County of Sacramento and First 5 Sacramento, and is managed by The Center.
+The Steering Committee is funded by the County of Sacramento, City of Sacramento and First 5 Sacramento, and is managed by The Center.

 Sierra Health Foundation President and CEO Chet Hewitt appeared on KVIE Public Television’s Studio Sacramento with host Scott Syphax and Dr. Nicole Clavo to discuss efforts of the Steering Committee on Reduction of African American Child Deaths.
 Watch the program on the KVIE web site.

-The Steering Committee meets every third Wednesday from 2:15 p.m. to 4:15 p.m. at Sierra Health Foundation.
+The Steering Committee meets bimonthly on the third Wednesday of the month from 2:15 p.m. to 4:15 p.m. at Sierra Health Foundation.
 Steering Committee meetings are open to the public.